infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-I'm primarily interested in Bitcoin, blockchain, cryptocurrencies, developing and related subjects—but I'm also interested in  data science, quantum computing, and other tech trends.
+I'm primarily interested in Bitcoin, blockchain, cryptocurrencies, developing and related subjects—along with data science, quantum computing, and other tech trends.
 When learning a new subject, I like to begin with a thorough examination of its history.

-**Do** contact me if you need content on [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) \ Self Sovereign Identity.\
-<sup>(*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*).</sup>
+**Do** contact me if you need content on [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) \ Self Sovereign Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

 My aim: Create evergreen content, and relate complex subjects in a concise fashion—supplying essential details, with links for further study.